Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Introduction

-These two gauge-invariant accounts of the Higgs mechanism are clearly incompatible: (i) Struyve reformulates the Abelian Higgs mechanism in the Coulomb gauge in terms of fields that are invariant under all the gauge symmetries except the global ones, which are {\it spontaneously broken}. (ii) Berghofer et al., and others, advocate the idea that, by using the DFM and FMS approach, SSB should be {\it eliminated} from the Higgs mechanism altogether.
+These two gauge-invariant accounts of the Higgs mechanism are clearly incompatible: (i) the approach of \autocite[Section 7.2]{struyveGaugeInvariantAccounts2011a} reformulates the Abelian Higgs mechanism in the Coulomb gauge in terms of fields that are invariant under all the gauge symmetries except the global ones, which are {\it spontaneously broken}. (ii) Berghofer et al., in the spirit of \autocite[Section 4.2]{struyveGaugeInvariantAccounts2011a} and \autocite{higgsSpontaneousSymmetryBreakdown1966}, advocate the idea that, by using the DFM and FMS approach, SSB should be {\it eliminated} from the Higgs mechanism altogether.

 The above suggests our central question: what does it mean to give a ``gauge-invariant account'' of the Higgs mechanism?
 Should such an account include, or remove, global gauge symmetry, i.e.~should we dress our elementary fields in order to turn them into entirely gauge-invariant composite objects, or should we leave room for global symmetries?
 Or in the language of \autocite{struyveGaugeInvariantAccounts2011a}: should one take `gauge' to designate all spacetime-dependent $U(1)$ gauge transformations or only those that lead, after taking into account boundary conditions, to a breakdown of determinism?